vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

 In the last lecture, Francisco described the basics of how to define a function.
 You will now write your own function!

-Define a function, `shout`, which simply prints out a string, concatenated with `'!!!'`.
+Define a function, `shout`, which simply prints out a string with three exclamation marks `'!!!'` at the end.

+You will **concatenate** the string with the exclamation marks.
+Recall that you can do this with the `+` operator.

 *** =instructions
 - Complete the function header by adding the appropriate function name, `shout`.